 8. Welsumer Chickens

-The roosters are generally mellow, although occasional roosters might be a little aggressive.
+The roosters are generally mellow, although occasional roosters might be slightly aggressive.
 Welsummer roos do a great job of protecting the ladies and sounding the alarm when they see danger.

 Welsummer chickens are fun, active, and easy-going with their human owners.
-They don’t take confinement as well and do better if they have adequate space to roam around.
+They don’t take confinement and do better if they have adequate space to roam around.

 9. Australorp Chickens

 Australorp chickens are very mellow chickens.
 The hens are friendly and tend to get along well with other breeds.
-Roosters are generally friendly, but there may be one or two in a batch of chickens that have more aggressive tendencies.
+Roosters are generally friendly, but one or two in a batch of chickens have more aggressive tendencies.

 Australorp roosters are often shy of human owners.
 If you encounter an aggressive roo, take these steps to mellow him out.
-If you aren’t successful, then rehome him and replace him with another.
-Most Australorp roosters are more easily trained to like chickens, but there can always be an exception.
+If you aren’t successful, rehome him and replace him with another.
+Most Australorp roosters are more easily trained to like chickens, but there can always be exceptions.

-Hens are super friendly and one of the mellowest chickens to have around children.
+Hens are super friendly and one of the mellowest chickens around children.